Virgil135/LSEG_chatbot/README.md

  Upon selecting the stock exchange, a list of stocks will be presented.
 You can select the desired stock by entering its abbreviation, which is case-insensitive.
 Subsequently, the price will be displayed, and you will be given the option to select another stock or return to the main menu by pressing the "B/b" key.

  Ex:
-        Hello!
+        "Hello!
 Welcome to LSEG.
 I'm here to help you:

         Please select a Stock Exchange.
         London Stock Exchange (LSE)